soumiknafiulferdous/Advanced-Scientific-Calculator/README.md

 3. Platform: Android Studio

 ## Features
-1. This android application will have a simple responsive UI design that can be understood easily by all users and fits with all sizes of screen.
+1. It has a simple responsive UI design that can be understood easily by all users and fits with all sizes of screen.
 2. It will have a natural display and it will show complicated expression on its display.
 3. This application will have specific button for each operation.
 4. It can perform all the basic arithmetic operations (+, -, *, /, %).